Dissecting the superradiant phase transition in the anisotropic Rabi model: Pattern competition and cavity-QED simulation: INTRODUCTION

 To investigate the critical behavior of this simulated anisotropic Rabi model, we derive its effective low-energy Hamiltonian in the classical oscillator limit, and obtain the eigenenergies and eigenstates of the normal phase and the superradiant phase.
 The simulation results indicate that when the coupling strength approaches the critical point, the system exhibits unique critical behaviors that mark the QPT.
 Specifically, the excitation energy becomes zero.
 The ground-state energy is continuous at the critical point, while the second-order derivative of the ground-state energy to the coupling strength is discontinuous at the critical point.
 When the coupling strength exceeds the critical point, the photon number exhibits macroscopic occupation.

 The structure of the manuscript is as follows.
-In Sec.~\ref{s2} we review the key aspects of Ref.~\cite{PhysRevA.95.013819} on quantum phase transition.
+In Sec.~\ref{s2} we review the key aspects of Shen et al.'s work ~\cite{PhysRevA.95.013819} on quantum phase transition.
 In Sec.~\ref{s3} we diagonalize the anisotropic Rabi model in the operator space and analyze why and how the phase transition occurs.
-In Sec.~\ref{s4} present the model and Hamiltonian, and derive the eigenenergies and eigenstates of the normal phase and the superradiant phase.
+In Sec.~\ref{s4} we present the model and Hamiltonian, and derive the eigenenergies and eigenstates of the normal phase and the superradiant phase.
 In Sec.~\ref{s5} we demonstrate that the simulated anisotropic Rabi model undergoes a phase transition at the critical point, and prove that the occurrence of this transition can be controlled by tuning the squeezing parameter.
 Finally, we conclude our manuscript in Sec.~\ref{s6}.